-diverges significantly from a true flow solution, for example, to the backwater equation, is that a parcel of water in FlowFill can move at most one cell per iteration, regardless of the underlying slope.
+FlowFill is a cellular automaton that models water flow across landscapes.
+While we designed FlowFill to fill depressions on digital elevation models in a way that conserves water mass, rather than to reproduce a physics-based transient flow response, we propose that its mechanism of moving flow between cells may be useful for modelling applications.
+The amount of water moved between cells at each iteration is gradient based, meaning that FlowFill can approximate real transient flow in the landscape as a result of both topography (body forces) and water depth (pressure forces).
+The outputs of FlowFill diverge significantly from a true flow solution, for example the backwater equation, in that a parcel of water in FlowFill can move at most one cell per iteration, regardless of the underlying slope.
 Furthermore, FlowFill cannot accommodate different roughness values that would modulate flow velocity in one region versus another.
 With these limitations in mind, it could still provide a useful approach for simulations with approximately constant roughness and in which differences in elevation are consistently less than the flow depth.
-Fortunately, such examples are common in geomorphology, and include reducedcomplexity approaches towards simulating the dynamics of braided rivers (Murray and Paola, 1997) and river deltas (Liang et al., 2015b, a).
-With these uses in mind, users can view intermediate (pre-equilibrium) result outputs from FlowFill, after a set number of iterations or at frequent intervals.
-The compute time for an individual iteration of FlowFill ranged from 10^{-3} to 10^{-6} s for the regions discussed in this article.
+Fortunately, such examples are common in geomorphology and include reduced-complexity approaches towards simulating the dynamics of braided rivers (Murray and Paola, 1997) and river deltas (Liang et al., 2015b, a).
+With these uses in mind, users can view intermediate (preequilibrium) result outputs from FlowFill after a set number of iterations or at frequent intervals.
+The compute time for an individual iteration of FlowFill ranged from $10^{-3}$ to $10^{-6}$ s for the regions discussed in this article.

-10 5.3 Limitations
+5.3 Limitations

 While we have created a way to handle the problem of real-world depressions in a DEM, FlowFill does have some limitations.
 Firstly, FlowFill requires significantly more compute time than flood-fill methods that fully fill DEM sinks (Barnes et al., 2014a; Barnes, 2016; Schwanghart and Scherler, 2014).
 Secondly, it creates flat areas in DEMs, which present their own challenges for flow routing.
-Thirdly, the threshold value for $|\Delta h{max}|$ is distinct in different landscapes, and as such is a user-defined parameter.
+Thirdly, the threshold value for $|\Delta h{\rm max}|$ is distinct in different landscapes and as such is a user-defined parameter.
 Finally, if an input topography contains three-dimensional structures such as bridges, FlowFill can cause water to artificially dam behind them.

 FlowFill can be time-consuming to run, especially for large DEMs, high starting runoff depths, or relatively flat study sites.
-Runtimes for each of the results shown here are shown in Table 2, with the compute time per cell shown graphically in Figure

-5 11.
-This may make it an unappealing choice in cases with large study areas or very high-resolution data.
+Runtimes for each of the results shown here are shown in Table 2, with the compute time per cell shown graphically in Fig. 11.
+This may make it an unappealing choice in cases with large study areas or very-high-resolution data.
 Therefore, while FlowFill can route runoff to create flow-routing surfaces, a more computationally efficient solution to the problem outlined in this paper will permit faster analyses of a wider range of DEMs.